 - 2-3 sprigs fresh thyme

 - 2 teaspoon ground nutmeg

 - 1 tsp Coconut Aminos or Worcestershire sauce

 - ½ cup broth vegetable or chicken

 - 1 cup heavy cream

 - Heat one tablespoon olive oil and two tablespoons butter in a large skillet.
 Add the onions and saute for 2-3 minutes.
 Add in the mushrooms.
 Stir gently and let them cook for 10-15 minutes, stirring occasionally.

 - Season mushrooms with a pinch of sea salt and freshly ground pepper.
 Add the wine.
 Let the alcohol evaporate.
-Add in the bouillon cube and half a cup of broth and a couple of sprigs of thyme leaves.
+Add in half a cup of broth and a couple of sprigs of thyme leaves and sage.
 Simmer mushrooms for 5 minutes.

 - Add in the heavy cream, one teaspoon of ground mustard, 2 teaspoons ground nutmeg, and 1 teaspoon of Worcestershire sauce.
 Simmer for 3-5 minutes until sauce thickens.
-Adjust sea salty and freshly ground pepper to taste.
+Adjust sea salt and freshly ground pepper to taste.

 - Serve sauce over chicken, steak, mashed potatoes even omelets.
 Enjoy!

 - Use the mushrooms you like.
-I used baby Bella, but regular white button mushrooms will work just fine.
+I use baby Bella, white button mushrooms, and portobello.
+They all work great.